Eilmer Reference Manual, v5

 table: {north=BCObject, east=BCObject, south=BCObject, west=BCObject, [top=BCObject, bottom=BCObject]}

 The bcList is used to set boundary conditions on the faces of blocks with an underlying structured grid.
 Each table key accepts a boundary condition object.
 If any table entry is missing, the default-supplied boundary condition is a slip wall, WallBC_WithSlip.
 In 3D, the top and bottom faces can also be set.
-If a boundary is a connection, this can be explicitly set or you can rely on the identifyBlockConnections() helper function to make that connection for you.
+If a boundary is a connection, this can be explicitly set or you can rely on the identifyGridConnections() helper function to make that connection for you, at the grid preparation stage.
 That helper function is called after the blocks have been configured.
 An example to set a supersonic inflow on a west boundary, and an outflow on the north boundary is:

 bcList={west=InFlowBC_SupersonicIn:new{flowState=inflow},